It’s Taco Tuesday! Lets eat some Beer Battered Fish Tacos with Chipotle Slaw today!

 - Combine white sauce ingredients and set aside.

-- To assemble: Warm tortillas, place some slaw on tortilla, top with fish, pico de gallo, and white sauce.
+- To assemble: Warm tortillas (I like to char mine over an open flame on my gas range), place some slaw on tortilla, top with fish, pico de gallo, and white sauce.
 Squeeze a bit of lime juice over taco and top with cilantro.